English and Communication Studies Department

 Majors and Minors

-The English department at Roanoke College offers majors and minors in:
+The English and Communication Studies department at Roanoke College offers majors and minors in:

 Get Experience through Clubs and Student Publications